Precious Okoyomon

 Precious Okoyomon (born 1993) is a Nigerian-American artist, poet, and chef.
 They live and work in New York City.

 Early life and education

 Okoyomon was born in London, England in 1993.
 At age eleven, they moved to Cincinnati, Ohio.
-Okoyomon attended the great books school Shimer college in Chicago where they studied pataphysics, or the physics of the imagination.
+Okoyomon attended the Shimer College in Chicago where they studied pataphysics, or the physics of the imagination.
 While still in college, Okoyomon worked at the three star Michelin restaurant Alinea for two years.
 For their thesis presentation at school, Okoyomon hosted a series of experimental dinners that featured dishes like rock soup, and had guests dine under hanging rope nooses.

 Work and career

 Okoyomon's multidisciplinary practice investigates the racialization of the natural world, Christianity, intimacy, and ideas and experiences of life, death and time.
 Their installations, sculptures, performances, and poetry often draw from their family history as well as their encounters with queerness and the internet, and frequently return to figures like the angel, the sun, and trees as visual and conceptual motifs.

 Okoyomon has had institutional solo exhibitions at the MMK in Frankfurt and the LUMA Westbau in Zurich, and group exhibitions at the Institute of Contemporary Arts in London, the Kunsthal Charlottenborg, and in 2018 were included in the 13th Baltic Triennial.
 Okoyomon participated in Hans Ulrich Obrist's 2018 Work Marathon, and has read their poetry at The Kitchen, The Studio Museum in Harlem, MoMA PS1, Hauser and Wirth, The KW Institute for Contemporary Art, Artists Space, and The Poetry Project, performing alongside Eileen Myles, Samuel Delany, and John Giorno.
 In 2019, Okoyomon was nominated for the Paulo Cunha E Silva Art Prize and was included in Cultured Magazine's "30 under 35" list of notable emerging artists.